karlcarstensen/bigd/README.md

   normalizations and common bug fixes.
 * [jQuery](http://jquery.com/) 2.0.3.

+## Quick start

+This project assumes that you have working knowledge of the above technologies and have the appropriate software and technologies installed.
+Commands should be run from the terminal.

+1. Clone the git repo — `git clone https://github.com/karlcarstensen/bigd.git`.
+2. From the master branch run `bundle install`.
+This will ensure that you have the proper gem files.
+3. To run the project `middleman`
+4. Changes will be reflected automatically on [http://0.0.0.0:4567/](http://0.0.0.0:4567/)

+## Changes workflow

+1. Create a topic branch for your updates.
+2. Issue a pull request for a code review and feedback.

+## Deploying code

+The best way to deploy code is to let the built-in compiler create the website for you.
+To do this, follow the directions below.

+1. Make sure that your changes have been committed and you are on the master branch.
+2. Run `middleman build`
+3. When the compiler completes, copy the contents of the build directory to the root of your server in their entirety.
+Do not copy the build directory itself, only the contents.

 ## Contributing

-If you would like to contribute or optimize this project, please follow the above process; fork and issue a pull request.
+If you would like to contribute or optimize this project, please follow the above process; fork the repository, create a topic branch, and issue a pull request with your changes.
 Someone will review it quickly and either merge it or provide feedback regarding the commit.